-This is an organic wheat vodka that is distilled five times.
-It is married with Himalayan-fed spring water and goes through a birch charcoal filter.
-They also offer an Enigma Edition, which includes the gentle bouquet of lavender, rose, and vanilla.
+This is an organic wheat vodka that is distilled five times, then married with reverse osmosed water before filtering.
+The brand also offers The Enigma Edition, which includes the gentle bouquet of lavender, rose, and vanilla.

-It is common knowledge that Iceland has the cleanest water in the world.
-So, it is only natural that it is also home to one of the cleanest vodkas in the world.
+It's common knowledge that Iceland has the cleanest water in the world.
+So, it's only natural that it's also home to one of the cleanest vodkas you'll find.